 - Mount a VxFS file system for shared access by the nodes of a cluster.
-See "Mounting a file system for shared access" on page 88. - Prepare a snapshot of the mounted file system with shared access. - Back up a snapshot of a mounted file system with shared access See "Backing up a snapshot of a mounted file system with shared access" on page 90. - All commands require superuser (root) or equivalent privileges.
+See "Mounting a file system for shared access" on page 101. - Prepare a snapshot of the mounted file system with shared access.
+See "Preparing a snapshot of a mounted file system with shared access" on page 101. - Back up a snapshot of a mounted file system with shared access

+See "Backing up a snapshot of a mounted file system with shared access" on page 103.

+All commands require superuser (root) or equivalent privileges.